 Magnolia Tree

-so much life is bursting forth,
+So much life is bursting forth,

 the daffodils are in bloom,